 Arizona’s federal lands alone have more than 2,500 rock art sites, a few with only a single image, others with hundreds and even thousands of images.
 The largest rock art concentration in the Western Hemisphere is in Southern California’s Cosos Mountains, where basalt cliffs are adorned with more than 100,000 petroglyphs.
 Utah has at least 7,000 rock art sites, while New Mexico’s Petroglyph National Monument alone has 25,000 petroglyph images.

 While rock art images are prehistoric artifacts, they have nevertheless had a profound influence on contemporary Southwestern art and culture.
-The design on New Mexico’s state flag, a sun with four rays representing the four directions, four times of day, four stages of life, and four seasons, is taken from a Zia petroglyph.
+New Mexico’s state flag design, a sun with four rays representing the four directions, four times of day, four stages of life, and four seasons, is taken from a Zia petroglyph.
 Rock art images of lizards, howling coyotes, bighorn sheep, and sun spirals are popular motifs in everything from modern wall hangings and pottery designs to coffee cups, lawn ornaments, and corporate logos.

 Iconic Southwest Rock Art